Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 If FastLED is not installed, install it.
 Install the library that says "By Daniel Garcia".
 It is OK if there are several libraries that say something about FastLED, but be sure that the one by Daniel Garcia is installed too.
 Below is a picture of the Arduino IDE Library Manager showing FastLED library is installed<br>
 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/IDE_FastLED.png "Image of Library Manager showing FastLED is installed")

-As mentioned, these WS2812B LEDs use just power/ground/serialdata.
-Other LEDs use power/ground/serialdata/clock.
-There are some differences in the exact approach for those other LEDs compared to ours.
+As mentioned, these WS2812B RGB LEDs use just power/ground/serialdata.
+Other RGB LEDs that FastLED controls use power/ground/serialdata/clock.
+There are some differences in the exact approach for using FastLED for those other LEDs compared to our WS2812B LEDs.

 Here is what we do before **setup()**
 - We include the FastLED file (**#include <FastLED.h>**)